OLD BURIAL GROUND

 The majority of the first white settlers to this district were of Scottish descent and the Presbyterian Church has a large section located on the Eastern boundary.
 The remaining denominations share the remaining area, with the Chinese being allocated the North-West corner.
 As the pattern of immigration changed, the Episcopalians (United Church of England and Ireland, or Church of England) and Wesleyans (Methodist) were allocated additional sections to the West of the Roman Catholic section.

 In 1995 a rotunda was constructed in the grounds of the cemetery, a project of the Buninyong and Mt.
-Helen Lions Club, and a plan of the cemetery is displayed in the Rotunda.
-408 Warrenheip St, Buninyong, which is open Sun-Tues from 10.00am to 3.00pm.
+Helen Lions Club, and a plan of the cemetery is displayed in the Rotunda and the Buninyong Information Centre, 408 Warrenheip St, Buninyong, which is open Tues-Sun from 10:00am to 3:00pm.

 A booklet about the cemetery is also on sale.
 (Click on the link for details)